UK's Cameron faces damaging rebellion over European budget

 The Conservative leader must also see off a threat from the fiercely anti-EU UK Independence Party, which polls suggest has around 10 percent of the vote, about the same as the pro-Europe Liberal Democrats, the junior coalition partner.

-However, Cameron must also keep the Lib Dems on side and avoid wrecking relations with the EU, Britain’s biggest trading partner, as the country emerges from a recession.
+However, Cameron must also keep the Lib Dems on side and avoid wrecking relations with the EU, Britain’s biggest trading partner, as the country emerges from a recession and tries to eliminate its budget deficit.

-Cameron accused Labour of “rank opportunism” because they approved EU budget increases and the return of part of Britain’s annual rebate from Europe while the centre-left party was in power between 1997 and 2010.

-Cameron has been on the back foot after the resignation earlier this month of a senior minister who swore at police guarding his Downing Street office, and a series of mishaps and U-turns since an unpopular budget was presented in March.
+Caneron is already on the back foot after the resignation earlier this month of a senior minister who swore at police guarding his Downing Street office, and a series of missteps and U-turns since an unpopular budget was presented in March.

-Additional reporting by Mohammed Abbas; Editing by Guy Faulconbridge and Mark Heinrich